 In January 1866, a Quaker teacher claimed the church building for use as a school for the children of former slaves, occupying it until fall of that year.
 It was the beginning of what later became Laing School.
 Cornelia Hancock wrote to her family in Philadelphia: “There was nothing but the dilapidated building; not a chair, table, slate, pencil, book.
 The only thing that suggested itself to my mind was to take some coals from the improvised fire and make letters and figures on the white columns in the church.”

 Evangelists and part-time ministers served the church until 1948, when the congregation (48 strong!) called its first full-time minister, Rev. Thomas W. Horton, Jr. Rev. Horton, although serving full-time at Mount Pleasant Presbyterian Church, was also responsible for the Sullivan’s Island Chapel of Second Presbyterian Church of Charleston.
-Our current Senior Pastor, Gary Bullard, is only the seventh full-time pastor and head of staff in over 160 years in our current location.
+Our previous Senior Pastor, Gary Bullard, is only the seventh full-time pastor and head of staff in over 160 years in our current location.
 Our first Associate Pastor was called in 1980.
-(See Link to Full-Time Pastors)
+(See below for Full-Time Pastors)

 The Sanctuary has been expanded twice to accommodate a pipe organ, an enlarged choir loft and additional seating for the congregation.
 Several additions to the campus have taken place over the years, also to serve a growing congregation.
-(See Link to Renovations and Expansions)
+(See below for Renovations and Expansions)

 From worship services held on an occasional basis in the early years, Mount Pleasant Presbyterian Church now has four worship services each Sunday, including a contemporary worship experience entitled The Net.